 The appellate court, pursuant to Appellate Rule 2, may suspend or vary the requirements or provisions of the Appellate Rules and consider issues that are not properly preserved or presented for review, either to "prevent manifest injustice to a party" or to "expedite decision in the public interest."
 Rule 2 may be invoked upon application of a party or sua sponte.
-However, the supreme court has recognized that Appellate Rule 2 is an "extraordinary step" that should be "invoked 'cautiously'" in "exceptional circumstances."
+However, the supreme court has recognized that Appellate Rule 2 is an "extraordinary step" that should be "invoked 'cautiously' " in "exceptional circumstances."
 Dogwood Dev. & Mgmt.
 Co. v.
 White Oak Transp.
 Co., 362 N.C.
 191, 196 (2008).

 Rule 2 has been applied in appeals of orders entered in abuse, neglect, dependency, and termination of parental rights (TPR) actions.
-See, e.g., In re Z.V.A., 373 N.C.
-207 (2019)

-(electing sua sponte to invoke Rule 2 to address respondent-parents' arguments that the trial judge should have recused himself from hearing the TPR when the issue was not preserved at trial); In re Z.R., 378 N.C.
-92 (2021) and In re D.A., 262 N.C.
+See, e.g., In re Z.V.A., 835 S.E.2d 425 (N.C.
+S.Ct.
+2019) (electing sua sponte to invoke Rule 2 to address respondent-parents' arguments that the trial judge should have recused himself from hearing the TPR when the issue was not preserved at trial); In re D.A., 820 S.E.2d 873 (N.C.
+Ct.
 App.
-71 (2018) (both invoking Rule 2 to respondent parent's appeal to expedite a decision in the public interest; suspending the mandatory service requirement of Rule 3.1 when all efforts by the appellant's attorney to serve client were unsuccessful); In re K.W., 272 N.C.
-App.
-487 (2020) (invoking Rule 2 to respondent mother's appeal as she was indigent and proceeded pro se (with standby counsel) at the trial court); In re S.B., 166 N.C.
+2018) (invoking Rule 2 to respondent father's appeal to expedite a decision in the public interest; suspending the mandatory service requirement of Rule 3.1(d) when all efforts by the appellant's attorney to serve his client were unsuccessful); In re S.B., 166 N.C.
 App.
 488 (2004) (invoking rule sua sponte after determining potential for manifest injustice to respondent father in a TPR proceeding when he was not appointed a guardian ad litem); In re O.W., 164 N.C.
 App.
 699 (2004) (invoking the rule to decide issue of consolidation of neglect and abuse adjudicatory hearing and disposition hearing).